persona-id/persona-ios-sdk/README.md

 6. Run the project and test it out!

+# Optional
+If you'd like to test the passport nfc tag reading flow, add the Near Field Communication Tag Reading capability to DemoApp.
+This can be added in the Signing & Capabilities tab in the DemoApp target.
+You will also need to add the Near Field Communication Tag Reading capability to the provisioning profile you are using to run the demo app.

 # Documentation

 If you'd like the more information, please [check out the documentation](https://docs.withpersona.com/docs/native-mobile-sdks) or if you have questions, feel free to contact support@withpersona.com.